-- 35 The Core Team engaged in public outreach using community surveys, community visits, community live - 36 demonstrations and walkthroughs, and information distributed through emails.
-The Core Team met - 37 virtually on July 26, 2022, in person in Bishop on October 27, 2022, and with community members in - 38 40 Acres on October 29, 2022.
-Feedback, comments, and suggestions received from community - 39 members during community events (e.g., meetings and walkthroughs), the community survey, and project - 40 recommendations review were synthesized and utilized to craft project recommendations for the 40 Acres
+The Core Team engaged in public outreach using community surveys, community visits, community live demonstrations and walkthroughs, and information distributed through emails.
+The Core Team met virtually on July 26, 2022, in person in Bishop on October 27, 2022, and with community members in 40 Acres on October 29, 2022.
+Feedback, comments, and suggestions received from community members during community events (e.g., meetings and walkthroughs), the community survey, and project recommendations review were synthesized and utilized to craft project recommendations for the 40 Acres

-- 1 CWPP.
-Therefore, the project recommendations are specifically tailored to address the concerns and - 2 priorities of the community.
+CWPP.
+Therefore, the project recommendations are specifically tailored to address the concerns and priorities of the community.

-3 WHAT IS THE CURRENT WILDFIRE SITUATION?
+WHAT IS THE CURRENT WILDFIRE SITUATION?

-- 4 The 40 Acres community is located in northwestern Inyo County in Round Valley.
-The community is on - 5 the lower extent of an alluvial fan to the northeast of Pine Creek canyon at an elevation of 4,600 feet.
-This - 6 geographic location is significant because of downslope winds off the Sierra Nevada immediately to the - 7 west and very strong winds out of Pine Creek canyon.
-In a typical year, four to 10 windstorms occur with - 8 gusts exceeding 50 mph.
-As a result of this topography and regional weather patterns, the community is - 9 particularly at risk of wind-driven wildfires approaching from the west, as well as ignitions within the - 10 community during windy weather. - 11 40 Acres is surrounded by a sagebrush scrub plant community largely composed of big sagebrush - 12 (Artemisia tridentata), antelope bitterbrush (Purshia tridentata), rubber rabbitbrush (Ericameria nauseous), - and a wide variety of understory forbs and grasses (Howald 2000).
-More recent terminology would - 14 describe the native vegetation as Artemisia tridentata Shrubland Alliance (California Native Plant Society - 15 n.d.).
-Vegetation density (and therefore fuel continuity) is relatively sparse because of the arid climate (an - 16 average of approximately 5-10 inches of annual precipitation).
-However, wind-driven embers can readily - 17 propagate fire through the scrubland. - 18 An artificial channel that delivers water from Pine Creek to the community supports dense riparian - 19 vegetation.
-Live and dead fuel loads along this channel are quite high and could readily carry a fire from - 20 upstream into 40 Acres (Switzer and Umek 2022).
-This canal supplies water to nearly 1 mile of small - 21 irrigation channels serving all parcels within 40 Acres and supports relatively luxuriant vegetation - 22 throughout the community.
-40 Acres is known as the "big green square of dense vegetation" observed in - 23 Round Valley when driving down the Sherwin Grade on Highway 395.
-The number of trees has been - estimated at nearly 1,000, some of which are up to 60 feet tall.
-The abundant vegetation contributes to - 40 Acres often being described as an oasis, with portions called a jungle.
+The 40 Acres community is located in northwestern Inyo County in Round Valley.
+The community is on the lower extent of an alluvial fan to the northeast of Pine Creek canyon at an elevation of 4,600 feet.
+This geographic location is significant because of downslope winds off the Sierra Nevada immediately to the west and very strong winds out of Pine Creek canyon.
+In a typical year, four to 10 windstorms occur with gusts exceeding 50 mph.
+As a result of this topography and regional weather patterns, the community is particularly at risk of wind-driven wildfires approaching from the west, as well as ignitions within the community during windy weather.

+40 Acres is surrounded by a sagebrush scrub plant community largely composed of big sagebrush (Artemisia tridentata), antelope bitterbrush (Purshia tridentata), rubber rabbitbrush (Ericameria nauseous), and a wide variety of understory forbs and grasses (Howald 2000).
+More recent terminology would describe the native vegetation as Artemisia tridentata Shrubland Alliance (California Native Plant Society n.d.).
+Vegetation density (and therefore fuel continuity) is relatively sparse because of the arid climate (an average of approximately 5-10 inches of annual precipitation).
+However, wind-driven embers can readily propagate fire through the scrubland.

+An artificial channel that delivers water from Pine Creek to the community supports dense riparian vegetation.
+Live and dead fuel loads along this channel are quite high and could readily carry a fire from upstream into 40 Acres (Switzer and Umek 2022).
+This canal supplies water to nearly 1 mile of small irrigation channels serving all parcels within 40 Acres and supports relatively luxuriant vegetation throughout the community.
+40 Acres is known as the "big green square of dense vegetation" observed in Round Valley when driving down the Sherwin Grade on Highway 395.
+The number of trees has been estimated at nearly 1,000, some of which are up to 60 feet tall.
+The abundant vegetation contributes to 40 Acres often being described as an oasis, with portions called a jungle.

-26 WHAT RECENT FIRES OCCURRED HERE?
+WHAT RECENT FIRES OCCURRED HERE?

-- 27 The 40 Acres community and surrounding environment consist of diverse landscapes that produce a - 28 complex wildfire setting due to variable topography, dead and downed vegetation, and an assortment of - 29 vegetation types.
-Recent large, severe wildfires include the 2015 Round Fire, which burned about - 30 7,000 acres and destroyed 40 homes in Paradise and Swall Meadows a few miles north of 40 Acres; - 31 the 1983 Royana Fire; and the 2018 Pleasant Fire.
+The 40 Acres community and surrounding environment consist of diverse landscapes that produce a complex wildfire setting due to variable topography, dead and downed vegetation, and an assortment of vegetation types.
+Recent large, severe wildfires include the 2015 Round Fire, which burned approximately 7,000 acres and destroyed 40 homes in Paradise and Swall Meadows 2 miles north of 40 Acres; the 1983 Rovana Fire; and the 2018 Pleasant Fire.

-32 WHAT IS THE PURPOSE OF THE RISK-HAZARD
+WHAT IS THE PURPOSE OF THE RISK-HAZARD ASSESSMENT?

-33 ASSESSMENT?